SublimeLinter/SublimeLinter/python_linter.rst

     cmd = 'pyflakes@python'

-This tells |sl| to locate the :program:`pyflakes` script and run it on the system python or the version of python configured in settings.
+This tells |sl| to locate the ``pyflakes`` script and run it on the system python or the version of python configured in settings.

 When using the ``script@python`` form, |sl| does the following: